 Day 7: Sunday 6 May, Turin – Moncalieri – Turin

 - Villa Silvio Pellico – including lunch (exclusive private visit)

-We return to Turin to visit the Pinacoteca Giovanni e Marella Agnelli.
+Today we visit the Pinacoteca Giovanni e Marella Agnelli.
 Giovanni Agnelli was in 1899 one of the original founders of what became the Fiat motor company.
 The Agnelli family, ‘the Kennedys of Italy’, are also known for their ownership of Ferrari since 1969 and as majority owners of the Juventus Football Club.
 Donna Marella Agnelli, of the Italian noble house of Caracciolo, is a renowned style icon, garden designer, author and photographer, as well as art collector.
 The Pinacoteca, opened in 2002, displays 25 masterpieces from Giovanni and Marella Agnelli’s private art collection.
 We shall visit the gallery known as the ‘Scrigno’, or ‘treasure chest’, which houses twenty-three paintings and two sculptures, including works by Matisse, Balla, Severini, Modigliani, Tiepolo, Canaletto, Picasso, Renoir, Manet and Canova.
 The space itself is a work of art, having been designed by Renzo Piano inside Turin’s historic industrial complex of Lingotto.
 Our specially-arranged tour allows us a visit to the former Fiat test track on the building’s roof.
 Our viewing of the Agnellis’ remarkable collection is not only an experience in itself, but also a fitting prelude to tomorrow’s visit to the famous gardens of the Agnelli property at Villar Perosa.
-(Overnight Turin) BL

 Day 8: Monday 7 May, Turin – Villar Perosa – Revello – Moncalieri – Turin